Yasmin Williams: 2020-2024: Urban Driftwood and Acadia

 Williams's second studio album, Urban Driftwood, released in 2021 through Spinster Records, was written in 2020 during the COVID-19 lockdown and was influenced by the Black Lives Matter protests during that summer.

 In 2024, she released her third studio album, Acadia, through Nonesuch Records.
 The album entered the UK Album Downloads Chart, peaking at #100, and the UK Americana Chart, peaking at #39.

 2025

 In April 2025, Williams emailed Richard Grenell, interim executive director of the Kennedy Center, expressing concern about DEI rollbacks and other changes made by President Donald Trump.
 She stated, "These events have caused a major negative reaction in my musical community to playing at the Kennedy Center, with lots of individuals I know ultimately canceling their shows there".
 In his reply, Grenell stated, "Every single person who cancelled a show did so because they couldn’t be in the presence of Republicans," and "I cut the DEI bullshit because we can’t afford to pay people for fringe and niche programming that the public won’t support".

-In September 2025, Grenell's office reserved seats for a group of Log Cabin Republicans who organized a disruption of Williams' performance at the center.
+In September 2025, Grenell's office reserved seats for a group of Log Cabin Republicans who organized a disruption of Williams's performance at the center.